Jbry123/reactAssessment2/README.md

   * A user should be able to delete a task:
     * This should navigate the user back to the main list of tasks after deleting a task.
   * A user should be able to complete a task:
-    * This should navigate a user back to the main list of tasks after completeing a task.
+    * This should navigate a user back to the main list of tasks after completing a task.
 * A user should be able to click on a link to be taken back to the main list of tasks from the detailed view.